Junction Relay Boxes

 In addition to the molding requirements, these molds can have hundreds of small mold inserts, most with very tight dimensional requirements.
 These mold inserts tend to be extremely fragile.
 Many of these terminal inserts are unique in design and shape.
 Maintaining and assembling these tools require a special level of skill.

-In some cases, the shut-off between two of these inserts, coming together from both halves of the mold, can be a quarter-turn shut-off angle.
+In some cases, the shut-off between two of these inserts, coming together from both halves of the mold, can be a quarter-degree shut-off angle.
 This means these inserts must be machined and held in positions to within one ten-thousandth of an inch (0.0001).

 Completing a preventive maintenance routine can be extremely laborious and challenging.
 When there is a stack of multiple inserts, the entire stack cannot be out of tolerance by more than one-thousandth of an inch (0.001).
 This means that every insert in the stack must be held much closer than the entire stack.